 As we zoomed up into the ether in the small plane, I imagined I’d soon be toppling off the edge of the world and into the void.
 Matt was calm.
 He held me close from behind, as we edged towards the open door of the aircraft.
-My teeth were chattering, and it wasn’t from the cold.
+My teeth were chattering, it wasn’t from the cold.
 I closed my eyes.
 That helped.
 The last thing I wanted to see was the void below the open hatch, like a giant mouth sneering up at me.

-Matt was standing behind me, hugging me into his body.
+Matt was hugging me into his body.
 “Our parachute will open up,” he said calmly into my ear.
 “I will keep you safe.”
 I was still closing my eyes tightly to block out the view of the gaping emptiness about to swallow me up.
 It’s do or die, I thought.
 Either way was bad.